salonirk11/blog/_posts/2022-12-27-gujarat-the-unexplored-state.md

 tags: [travel, gujarat]
 ---
 The first thing that comes to mind on thinking of Gujarat is the "Kuchh din to guzaro Gujarat mein" campaign line.
-So, wehen we got the opportunitym we planned a week's trip the non-mainstream places of Gujarat
+So, when we got the opportunity we planned a week's trip the non-mainstream places of Gujarat

 TLDR of our itinerary:
 - Day 1: Bhuj-Koteshwar-Dhorodo